 The information collected allows to identify whether children are in child labour or in hazardous child labour according to ILO conventions No. 138 and No. 182.
 Questions on children's work activities are tailored to the national legislative frameworks for hazardous tasks illegal for children for Ghana in the English version, and for Côte d'Ivoire in the French version.

 How does it work?

-In order to assess the prevalence of child labour, it is strongly recommended to directly ask children instead of their parents.
-The tool should, therefore, be administered as follows:
+In order to assess the prevalence of child labour in a defined population, it is strongly recommended to ask questions directly to children.1